Overview

 - In scenarios that require high-performance connections, using iptables will increase latency.

-- The performance of iptables control plane and data plane degrades dramatically as the number of containers in the cluster increases.
-It needs to traverse and modify all the rules every time a new rule is added.
+- The performance of iptables control plane and data plane degrades as the number of containers in the cluster increases because it needs to traverse and modify all the rules every time a new rule is added.

-- Systems that use IP addresses for security filtering will come under increasing pressure as Pod lifecycle is getting shorter, sometimes just a few seconds, because it requires more frequent updates of iptables rules.
+- Systems that use IP addresses for security filtering will come under increasing pressure as the Pod lifecycle gets shorter, sometimes just a few seconds, because it requires more frequent updates of iptables rules.

-- Using iptables to achieve transparent interception needs a conntrack module for connection trace.
-It will cause a lot of consumption when there are many connections.
+- Using iptables to achieve transparent interception requires a conntrack module for connection trace, which causes a lot of consumption when there are many connections.

 - The system cannot use iptables for some reasons.

-- Sometimes it needs to process numerous active connections simultaneously, but using iptables is easily to have a full conntrack table.
+- Sometimes it needs to process numerous active connections simultaneously, but using iptables easily causes a full conntrack table.

-- Sometimes numerous connections should be processed in one second, which will exceed limit of the conntrack table.
+- Sometimes numerous connections need to be processed in one second, which will exceed the limit of the conntrack table.
 For example, if you try to process 1100 connections per second with timeout set as 120 seconds and a table capacity of 128k, it would exceed the conntrack table’s limit (128k/120 seconds = 1092 connections/second).

-- Due to security concerns, some ordinary Pods cannot have too many permissions, but using Istio (without CNI) must allow these Pods to gain more permissions.
+- Due to security concerns, some ordinary Pods cannot have too many permissions, but using Istio (without CNI) requires these Pods to gain more permissions.

-- Running the init container may require permissions such as
+- Running the init container may require the

 NET_ADMIN

-. - Running an iptables command may need
+permissions. - Running an iptables command may require the

 CAP_NET_ADMIN

-permission. - Mounting a file system may need
+permissions. - Mounting a file system may require the

 CAP_SYS_ADMIN

-- Running the init container may require permissions such as
+- Running the init container may require the

 What Merbridge will change